v1kstrand/FastML/readme.md

 ## 🎯 Features

-  Data Cleaning 🧹: Automated data preprocessing.
+- **Data Cleaning** 🧹: Automated data preprocessing.
-  Grid Search 🔍: Hyperparameter tuning for 5 different models.
+- **Grid Search** 🔍: Hyperparameter tuning for 5 different models.
-  Regression and Classification 📊: Supports both types of problems.
+- **Model Selection** 🏆: Allows the user to select the best model based on evaluation metrics.
-  Model Selection 🏆: Allows the user to select the best model based on evaluation metrics.
+- **Regression and Classification** 📊: Supports both types of problems.
-  High Test Coverage 🛡️: 98% test coverage using Pytest.
+- **High Test Coverage** 🛡️: 98% test coverage using Pytest.
-  SOLID Principles 🏗️: Strong adherence to SOLID principles and design patterns.
+- **SOLID Principles** 🏗️: Strong adherence to SOLID principles and design patterns.
 ---

 ## 🛠️ Technologies Used